GSA-TTS/devCrew_s/README.md

 ---

 *Ready to contribute?
 Start with a good first issue or create an issue with your ideas.
-For questions or collaboration opportunities, please open an issue or submit a pull request.*
+Whether you're from software, product, operations, or any other domain, your expertise can help shape the future of AI-assisted development.*